 Post an employee notice

-- Your insurance carrier will provide you with a notice to employees (Form PFL-120) stating that you have Paid Family Leave insurance.
+- Your insurance carrier will provide you with a notice to employees (Notice of Compliance) stating that you have Paid Family Leave insurance.

-- Post and maintain this notice in plain view, similar to how the signage for workers’ compensation and disability insurance is displayed.
+- Post and maintain this notice in plain view.

-Familiarize Yourself with Paid Family Leave Forms and Other Resources.
+Familiarize Yourself with Your Responsibilities when an Employee Requests Paid Family Leave

 - Call the Paid Family Leave Helpline at 844-337-6303, Monday – Friday, 8:30am – 4:30pm ET

-Paid Family Leave coverage will typically be added to an employer’s existing disability insurance policy.
+Paid Family Leave coverage will typically be added as a rider on an employer’s existing disability insurance policy.
 For a list of insurers offering Paid Family Leave policies, visit the PFL section of the Department of Financial Services website.

 Employers may deduct the premium cost for the Paid Family Leave insurance policy from employees through a payroll deduction or choose to cover the cost themselves.